-The proposed priority risks are targeted for study against historical and future operating conditions (up to five years in the future in FY 2029-30).
+Priority risks were selected for study against historical and future operating conditions (up to five years in the future in FY 2029-30).

-The risks proposed to be studied under future operating conditions will be selected on the basis that the risk they pose to the power system is predicted to become more significant in the future due to projected changes in the power system.
+Where risks are expected to be significantly impacted by projected future changes in the power system, these risks are selected to be studied under future operating conditions.
 The process to identify these priority risks for future studies also considered the timeframe required for the implementation of possible remedial actions and any planned network augmentations that may affect the risk likelihood or consequence.

-The future studies are planned to consider the 2024 ISP Step Change projected levels of demand, generation, and distributed energy resources (DER)/DPV.
+The future studies will consider the 2024 ISP Step Change projected levels of demand, generation, and distributed energy resources (DER)/DPV.
 Updated under frequency load shedding (UFLS)/over frequency generator shedding (OFGS) settings, planned network augmentations/upgrades, and corresponding protection schemes will also be considered where relevant.